Anshikaa001/AmazonClone/README.md

-This is an amazon clone webpage made usinghtml and css.
+This is an amazon clone webpage made using html and css.